Stringy power operations in Tate K-theory: Thom classes

 If we want to allow the eigenvalue $-1$, we need to assume that the eigenspace $V_{\frac l2}$ of the action of $-1$ on $V$ has a complex structure.
 Then we can make sense of the expression $(\sqrt{\det V})$, and the above discussion goes through.

-This is for example the case if $V$ is a $G$-equivariant $U^2$-bundle.
-Note that in that case we have two complex structures on the other $V_j$ -- the given complex structure and the auxiliary one we defined above.
+This is for example the case if $V$ is a $G$-equivariant $U^2$-bundle (i.e., if $V$ has a complex and a spin-structure that are compatible, see \eqref{U2-Eqn}).
+Note that in that case we have two complex structures on the other $V_j$ -- the given complex structure and the auxiliary one we defined in formula (\ref{decomp-Eqn}) above.
 We choose to work with the latter.
 This is an issue similar to the one in the warning after Formula (\ref{decomp-Eqn}).
 Write $V_1$ for the subspace of $V\at{X^g}$ that is fixed by the action of $g$, write $N^g$ for its orthogonal complement, and note that

-Together with the above discussion, this motivates the following definition: \begin{Def} Let $V$ be a $G$-equivariant $U^2(d)$-vector bundle over a compact $G$-space $X$.
-Let $l$ be the order of the element $g\in G$.
+All of the above discussion taken together motivates the following definition: \begin{Def} Let $V$ be a $G$-equivariant $U^2(d)$-vector bundle over a compact $G$-space $X$.
+Let $g$ be an element of $G$ with order $l$.
 Assume that $X^g$ is connected.
 We define

 and set

 \end{Def} This is an element of $K_{\Dev,G}\(X^V\)[q^{\pm\frac 1{12}}]$.
 If $X^g$ is not connected, one sums over its connected components. \begin{Prop} The $u^\str_G(V)$ satisfy the axioms of Definition \ref{Thom-Def}. \end{Prop} \begin{Pf}{} The naturality axiom and the change of groups axiom are straight-forward.
 Multiplicativity follows from that of $u^\td$ and from the multiplicative properties of $\sqrt{\det(-)}$ and of the total exterior power $\Lambda_t$.
 Further, $\Lambda_{-t}$ is invertible with inverse $\on{Sym}_t(V)$, which implies the periodicity axiom. \end{Pf}